open-source-labs/obsidian/README.md

   (await ObsidianRouter) <
   ObsRouter >
   {
-    Router,
+    Router, // your router in deno
     typeDefs: types, // graphQL typeDefs
     resolvers: resolvers, // graphQL resolvers
   };

-// attach the graphql routers routes to our app app.use(GraphQLRouter.routes(), GraphQLRouter.allowedMethods());
+// attach the graphql router's routes to your deno app app.use(GraphQLRouter.routes(), GraphQLRouter.allowedMethods());
 ```
 ## Selecting options for the Router